cdown/srt/README.rst

   :target: https://libraries.io/github/cdown/srt
   :alt: Dependencies

-srt is a tiny Python library for parsing, modifying, and composing `SRT files`_.
-Take a look at the quickstart_ for a basic overview of the library.
-`Detailed API documentation`_ is also available.
+srt is a tiny but featureful Python library for parsing, modifying, and composing `SRT files`_.
+Take a look at the quickstart_ for a basic overview of the library. `Detailed API documentation`_ is also available.

 Want to see some examples of its use?
 Take a look at the `tools shipped with the library`_.